Fooxly/vscode-provision-lens/MANUAL.md

 Now let us explain the properties to you.
 All of the properties are **optional**.

 **Note**: Styling is done using [DecorationRenderOptions](https://code.visualstudio.com/api/references/vscode-api#DecorationRenderOptions).
-Every property from that can be used inside the keyword options.
+You are able to use all of the decoration properties to customize your keywords.

-- `group`: In which group the keyword should be placed.
+- `group`: Which group the keyword does belong to. _(Keep in mind that the group does not actually have to exist in the ProVision.groups property, as that is primarily for styling)_

 ### Groups property